alexkeaveney/Javascript-Game/README.md

 ## Getting Started

-To start the game open the index.html file.
+This app requires MongoDB to be running and to have a database called 'cheat'.
+To start the app on a mac go to your terminal.
+Type cd and drag the Javascript Game folder into the terminal to get its directory or change to the directory manually.
+When in the directory type the command node app to start the server.
+Then go to your browser (Chrome) and type in localhost:8080.
+You can open this app in multiple browsers and play multiple 2 player games.

 ## Built With

-Brackets Text Editor 1.11
+Mac Book Pro 2012, Atom 1.21.0 (Text Editor) and using Node v8.9.3.

 ## Tested

-This project was tested using Chrome, Firefox & Safari.
+This project was tested using Chrome.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.